henryhale/mdr/README.md

 ## Why?

-I love numbers, maths, played sudoku, watched Severance.
+I love numbers, played Sudoku, watched Severance.
 Why not?

+The whole point of this project is learn how to focus, detect and recognize patterns in numbers.

 ## Live Demo

 - [Launch](henryhale.github.io/mdr) - _for desktop use only_

+## Roadmap

+- [x] Game layout and theme
+- [x] Game levels
+- [x] Basic patterns
+- [x] Random movements
+- [x] Add random movements
+- [x] Loading screen
+- [x] Horizontal scrolling

+- [ ] Background sounds
+- [ ] Game over display
+- [ ] Animate numbers to drop into bins
+- [ ] Add retro font

 ## How it works?